 There are various problems with your WiFi connection that you can encounter, and speaking of WiFi, here are some common issues that users reported:

 - WiFi keeps disconnecting Windows 10 – Sometimes WiFi can keep disconnecting due to glitches on your system.
-However, you should be able to fix this issue with one of our solutions.

 - WiFi disconnects frequently – This problem can appear if your drivers are out of date, so be sure to update them and check if that solves your issue.